jgaa/next-app/README.md

 ## Roadmap

-I'm working towards a Alpha version in August 2024 and a Beta in September.
+I'm working towards an Alpha version in August 2024 and a Beta in September.

 ## Building